joshtopher/PiM/README.md

 # Planned Features
 - Sentiment Analysis using VADER(In Progress).
+- Keep track of average user sentiment and other useful statistics.
 - Replace temporary Twitter sentiment data with discord-specific sentiment labels.
 - Keeping track of malicious messages and reporting them to moderators